Dynatrace/openkit-java/docs/upgrade_guide.md

 # Upgrade guide for OpenKit Java

+## OpenKit Java 2.1 to 2.2
+There are no breaking API changes and upgrading is straightforward, by [updating][update] the library to the latest 2.2 release.

 ## OpenKit Java 2.0 to 2.1
 There are no breaking API changes and upgrading is straightforward, by [updating][update] the library to the latest 2.1 release.